reorx/ts/README.md

     ts --init

 The first time you run ts, it will guide you through an OAuth authentication process.
-The tokens will be stored at `~/.ts.config.json`, any time you want to, run:
+The tokens will be stored at `~/.ts.config.json`, any time you want refresh the tokens, run:

-    ts -a
+    ts --auth

-to make authentication again and update the tokens.
+to make authentication again and update the tokens in config.

 The search syntax is the same as [Twitter Web Search](https://twitter.com/search-home) or [Twitter Search API](https://dev.twitter.com/rest/public/search).